 Summary

-While there is far more that could be expanded upon with regard to chords, hopefully, this article has helped explain the basics of chord theory while avoiding getting too technical.
+While there is far more I could write about chord theory, hopefully, this article has helped explain the basics while avoiding getting too technical.
 I know from experience that once you have a basic understanding of how chords are built and how they relate to scales and the notes of the fretboard it can really help with writing and also learning songs.